Finite-sample analysis of M-estimators using self-concordance: Improved results: near-linear critical sample size

-As we demonstrate next, the critical sample size obtained in Sections~\ref{sec:bounded}--\ref{sec:unbounded} can actually be improved: essentially, the product of $\deff$ and~$d$ can be replaced with~$\max(\deff, d \log d)$.
-To obtain these improvements, we have to introduce an extended version of Assumption~\ref{ass:second-subg}.
+As we demonstrate next, the previously obtained bounds on the critical sample size can be improved: essentially, the product of $\deff$ and~$d$ can be replaced with their maximum.
+This requires to slightly strengthen Assumption~\ref{ass:second-subg} as follows.